 About the size of New Jersey, Israel boosts an incredibly diverse geography: the Mediterranean coast and its unique calcareous sandstone ridges and balmy breezes; the cooler, delightful Jerusalem Hills; the Galilee, steeped in biblical history; and the dramatic basaltic plateau of the Golan Heights.
 To the south and occupying over half of Israel’s landmass is the rocky Negev Desert: a wilderness of meandering wadis, box canyons, high plateaus, and dusty mountain tops, where silence is only broken by a Nubian ibex negotiating a steep rock face or, in winter, a tremendous flash flood.

 Israel has an extensive, well-maintained, and marked network of trails.
-The highlight is the Israel National Trail (INT).
-Labelled an ‘epic trail’ by National Geographic, the trail runs from the northern tip of Israel, close to the border with Lebanon, and meanders across Israel for 1,009 kilometers/627 miles, ending at the southern resort town of Eilat on the shores of the Red Sea.
+The highlight is the almost endless collection of desert trails based on ancient human and camel routes.
+These special trails offer epic views that are unique to Israel and are accessible in the cooler months of the year.
+Israel National Trail (INT), labelled an ‘epic trail’ by National Geographic, is the longest available trail.
+It runs from the northern tip of Israel, close to the border with Lebanon, and meanders across Israel for 1,009 kilometers/627 miles, ending at the southern resort town of Eilat on the shores of the Red Sea.

 Owing to the country’s small size, visitors can do and see a lot in a short period of time: you run an ultramarathon one day, visit the Old City of Jerusalem or Tiberius the next morning, and in the evening find yourself bar-hopping or dining in Tel Aviv–one of the most cosmopolitan and lively cities in the Mediterranean.

 Trails in Israel are marked simply and clearly: a red, black, blue, or green stripe between two white stripes.
 The INT is marked with three stripes: white, blue, and orange.
-The Golan Heights Trail is also marked by three stripes: white, blue, and green.
+The Golan Heights Trail is another long trail and marked by three stripes: white, blue, and green.

 Easily accessible from Tel Aviv, the coastal region offers relaxed trail running along sandstone ridges with glorious views of the Mediterranean and gentle sea breezes.
 The INT follows this stretch of coast all the way up to the Carmel Mountains.
 It’s easy to veer off the coastal trail and explore the trails around the adjacent fields and citrus groves.

 The forested hills leading up to Jerusalem offer a welcomed respite from the summer heat and plenty of opportunities for working the quads.
 There are many clearly marked trails, including a popular stretch of the INT.
-The trail passes through several popular trail running haunts including Har Eitan, a beautiful and popular 8k circular mountain trail with glorious views of the surrounding hills; the Burma Road, an old military bypass trail that connects the central lowlands and Jerusalem; and, closer to Tel Aviv, the Ben Shemen Forest, which is crisscrossed with trails, some more challenging underfoot than others.
+The trail passes through several popular trail running haunts including Har Eitan, a beautiful and popular 8k circular, non-technical, mountain trail with glorious views of the surrounding hills; the Burma Road, an old military bypass trail that connects the central lowlands and Jerusalem; and, closer to Tel Aviv, are the Ben Shemen Forest and Ayalon (Canada) Park, which are crisscrossed with trails, some more challenging underfoot than others.

 Steeped in biblical history, the north is beautiful and offers a dizzying array of landscapes and trails to explore.
 Once again, the obvious choice is the INT which travels through the Lower Galilee, with its wildflower meadows and rich cultural heritage, down to the balmy Jordan Valley and the Sea of Galilee, and then uphill to the higher elevations of the Upper Galilee.
 The Golan Heights has its own 120k trail that crosses this dramatic and rugged basaltic plateau from north to south.